 Marble is Heat-Resistant

 While it’s not recommended to leave hot pots and pans directly on marble counters, it’s technically something that could be done thanks to the heat-resistant nature of marble.
 That said, it would take constant and seemingly intentional efforts to mar its surface with heat or fire.
-Now while you probably won’t want to cook on marble, as you can with granite, marble still holds up incredibly well to heat and hot items.
-Still, use trivets for your hot pots and pans, regardless of what surface your countertop is.
+While you probably won’t want to cook on marble, as you can with granite, marble still holds up incredibly well to heat and hot items.
+Even though this is the case, use trivets for your hot pots and pans, regardless of what surface your countertop is.

 Marble is Porous and Soft